arouyan/lakeFS/docs/reference/commands.md

 `lakectl` configuration items can each be controlled by an environment variable.
 The variable name will have a prefix of *LAKECTL_*, followed by the name of the configuration, replacing every '.' with a '_'.
 Example: `LAKECTL_SERVER_ENDPOINT_URL` controls `server.endpoint_url`.

 ### lakectl

 A cli tool to explore manage and work with lakeFS

 #### Synopsis

 {:.no_toc}

 lakeFS is data lake management solution, allowing Git-like semantics over common object stores

-lakectl is a CLI tool allowing exploration and manipulation of a lakeFS environment
+lakectl is a CLI tool allowing exploration and manipulation of a lakeFS environment.

 #### Options
 {:.no_toc}